tlbailey82/tlbailey82/README.md

 - 👋 Hi, I’m @tlbailey82
-- 👀 I’m interested in Java
+- 👀 I’m interested in Playwright Automation and AI
-- 🌱 Java is cool
+- 🌱 JavaScript is cool!
-- 💞️ I’m looking to collaborate on SDET projects
+- 💞️ I’m looking to collaborate on Playwright Automation projects
 - 📫 How to reach me ... through telepathy
 - ⚡ Fun fact: ...
 I'm a Marvel Fanatic...
 Long Live Thanos and Kang